Water droplets on grass web banner

 32 out of 34 of our coastal bathing waters are classified as Excellent or Good and two of our catchments, Northumbrian Rivers and the Solway, have the highest proportion of water bodies by surface area meeting good ecological status in England and Wales.
 Pollution incidents associated with storm overflows have fallen significantly through our industry-leading monitoring and pollution management approach.

-Our Pollution Incident Reduction Plan sets out our plan to meet our ambitious goal to have zero pollutions because of our assets and operations.
+Our Pollution Incident Reduction Plan (opens new window) sets out our plan to meet our ambitious goal to have zero pollutions because of our assets and operations.
 This continues a significant downward trajectory over the last decade - reducing serious pollutions from 11 in 2011 to just one in 2021, and less serious pollutions from 189 in 2012 to 60 in 2022.
-Our targets agreed with our regulator, Ofwat, are 69 for 2022, 67 for 2023 and 58 for 2024.
+Our targets agreed with our regulator, Ofwat, were 69 for 2022, 67 for 2023 and 58 for 2024.

 To further enhance the health of our waterways we use nature-based solutions where possible.
 Working in partnership with The Rivers Trust, we set up The North East Catchments Hub (NECH) in April 2022.
 We have invested around £300,000 so far in NECH, which has brought resources and expertise into the region to support development of our business plan for 2025-30.
 The NECH has been working closely with us, other catchment partnerships and environmental groups to identify opportunities for catchment and nature-based solutions.
 Five workshops were held in summer 2022.
 Eight schemes were then developed and have been put forward for inclusion in our Business Plan for 2025-30.